Your parks need you now

 Fire plays a complex role in the management of your national parklands.
 Its power to destroy and devastate is indisputable.
 But it also has the ability to benefit an ecosystem—a process that the National Park Service (NPS) and other federal agencies have begun to explore.

 The concept of “controlled burns” (also known as prescribed fires) is an ancient practice.
-Native Americans harnessed fire to reduce the accumulation of underbrush (basically fire fuel) from the forest floor, while Mexican ranchers used controlled fires to improve grazing conditions.
+Indigenous communities harnessed fire to reduce the accumulation of underbrush (basically fire fuel) from the forest floor, while Mexican ranchers used controlled fires to improve grazing conditions.

-It was settlers from Europe who established fire suppression as the norm.
+It was colonizers from Europe who established fire suppression as the norm.

 “Both the federal government and the California State government agreed that they didn’t want fire [on their lands] anymore,” says Gregory Jones, Fire Engine Captain in the Golden Gate National Recreation Area.